oss-review-toolkit/ort/README.md

 Usage: scanner [options]
   Options:
   * --output-dir, -o
-      The output directory to store the scan results and source code of packages.
+      The output directory to store the scan results in.
     --summary-format, -f
       The list of file formats for the summary files.
       Default: [YAML]